 Web3 is the next stage of the web evolution that would make the internet more intelligent or process information with near-human-like intelligence through the power of AI systems that could run smart programs to assist users.

 Tim Berners-Lee had said that the Semantic Web is meant to "automatically" interface with systems, people and home devices.
 As such, content creation and decision-making processes will involve both humans and machines.
 This would enable the intelligent creation and distribution of highly-tailored content straight to every internet consumer.

-To really understand the next stage of the internet, we need to take a look at the four key features of Web 3.0:
+To really understand the next stage of the internet, we need to take a look at the 5 key features of Web3:

 - Semantic Web